microservices-demo/microservices-demo/deploy/aws-ecs/README.md

-See the [documentation](../../docs/deployment/ecs.md) on how to use these scripts.
+See the [documentation](../../docs/deployment/ecs.md) on how to deploy Sock Shop using AWS ECS.